thruthesky/super_library/docs/chat.md

 ## Sending a chat message

 - Whenever a chat message is sent, it contains the sender's uid, displayName, photoUrl if the user has.

+# Settings

+- Call `chatVerifiedUserOnly` custom action to set the option that only verified members can send chat messages
+    - This is because;
+        - There are many abusers; You may think no abusers would use your app.
+But trust me, there are whole lot of abusers;
+        - If anyone can be able to send message, abusers will send bad words, photos, links and they can do more.
+        - By calling the `chatVerifiedUserOnly` custom action call in `main.dart`, users who have `verified` field to true in their user documents can send messages and photos;
+            - This option must be set the whole chat rooms; not indivisual chat rooms;
+            - And this option must includes all kinds of chat data including texts, images and files;